Skimlinks Test

 Why Do Wool Rugs Shed?

-This shedding is especially noticeable in the first few months, but it’s not a flaw or a sign of poor quality.
-In fact, it’s the opposite.
+This shedding is especially noticeable at first unroll and in the first 3-6 months, but it’s not a flaw or a sign of poor quality.
+In fact it’s the opposite.
 A wool rug that sheds is made from real, natural fibres - not synthetic threads that have been glued together.

 Shedding is part of the natural adjustment process, leaving your rug softer, smoother, and more beautiful in the long run.